 General Description

-The 5-week Intensive Course Part II is open to students who have completed either the 5-Week Intensive Course Part I or the Summer 4-Week Intensive Course.
+The 5-week Intensive Course Part II is open to students who have completed either the 6-Week Intensive Course Part I, 5-Week Intensive Course Part I or the Summer 4-Week Intensive Course.

 A unique opportunity to build upon the skills previously acquired, students work alongside faculty who are already familiar with their progress.
 The course is designed to further develop the student’s accuracy in drawing and understanding of value relationships.
 All exercises working from life will continue to challenge the student to select information directly from nature and translate with greater accuracy in both charcoal and paint; in addition, Part II will add a new focus on the process of making a finished painting, including preparatory studies and transfer drawings